 Environment and addiction

 Is this exclusive to rats?
 Johann Hart, the author of ‘Chasing the Scream: The First and Last Days of the War on Drugs‘ found the human equivalent of the “rat experiment” with returning veterans of the Vietnam War.
 While in Vietnam is was determined that almost 20% of US troops were addicted to heroin.
-When these soldiers returned home after the war, approximately 95% simply stopped using heroin and very few needed rehabilitation.
-It was the shift from the terrifying “cage” of Vietnam, back to a pleasant one of home and they did not want to use the drug any more.
+When these soldiers returned home after the war, approximately 95% simply stopped using heroin, and very few needed rehabilitation.
+It was the shift from the terrifying “cage” of Vietnam, back to a pleasant one of home, and they did not want to use the drug anymore.

 This way of looking at addiction results in the theory that the opposite of addiction is not sobriety.
-It is human connection.
+It is a human connection.

-This new theory advocates that treating drug addicts should be done by attempting to reconnect them with the world and they will leave their addictions behind.
+This new theory advocates that treating drug addicts should be done by attempting to reconnect them with the world, and they will leave their addictions behind.